sohaibtariq/openshift-blog-post/openshift-blog.md

 `oc apply -f setup/codegen.yaml -n $OPENSHIFT_PROJECT`

-You should now have the CodeGen Application running in your Openshift cluster.
+You should now have the CodeGen Application running in your OpenShift cluster.

 ![Red Hat OpenShift Image](images/image2.png)